 - Add whatever veggies you are using, and stir-fry until veggies and meat are cooked.

-- I like to take out everything that is in the wok at this point, and set it on a plate, so the rice can be stir-fried on it’s own.
+- Take out everything that is in the wok at this point, and set it on a plate, so the rice can be stir-fried on its own.
+Stir-frying rice solo helps it avoid gettin’ gooey because the more ingredients there are in your wok, the more moisture and then the more gooey the rice will be.

 - Add a few more teaspoons of oil to your wok.